chrisgit/knife-attribute_compare/README.md

 The knife_attribute gem has the following functions
 * Sort attributes and open diff tool for comparison
-* Basic report of differences between environment files
+* Basic report of differences between Chef Objects (node or environment)

 Parameters are: